boomanaiden154/eec172-final-project/index.md

 The most complex part of our project was getting DMA working for the SPI bus.
 The amount of code involved was not particularly large, but the complexity of the underlying DMA configuration and some limitations that we only found through trial and error took a substantial amount of time to figure out.
-To initialize DMA, we first call the \texttt{UDMAInit()} command.
-Afterwards, we do the normal SPI configuration with the \texttt{SPIConfigSetExpClk} function, but then we configure the SPI FIFOs and enable DMA along with interrupts:
+To initialize DMA, we first call the `UDMAInit()` command.
+Afterwards, we do the normal SPI configuration with the `SPIConfigSetExpClk` function, but then we configure the SPI FIFOs and enable DMA along with interrupts:

 ```c++